Scroll Top

 If you’re a big AAA game developer, you can leverage this unique opportunity for big developers.

-There’s no reason to think other big studios can’t benefit from this feedback-driven model of creation.
-Yes, leveraging good insights from feedback on a massive scale is no small challenge.
 But, it’s evident that the results of this approach can be wildly commercial and critically successful.
 Not to mention creatively fruitful for the video game industry.
-Baldur’s Gate 3 is a proof of concept for a more public-feedback-driven way to create and market games.
+Baldur’s Gate 3 is a proof of concept for a more consumer collaborative way to create and market games.
 That, more than any particular set of RPG innovations, is what it offers the entire industry.

 Baldur’s Gate 3’s Positioning Strategy Marketing

 Ultimately, Larian is aware how the level of choice they designed into Baldur’s Gate 3 makes it unique.
 And this core feature of the game, which few other AAA RPGs on the market can hope to rival, is front and center in the game’s positioning strategy marketing.
 It’s present all over Larian’s webpage for the game and the promise of player agency is prominent in their marketing execution.
 The end result is that this feature of the game is constantly mentioned in almost every review.
 This depth of choice is a result of their willingness to develop their game in public.
+This commitment to choice is also reflected in Larian’s official support for mods post launch.
+You can play this game in truly the way you want to: in a way that just isn’t normal for AAA games.

 Visit Insight to Action’s Positioning Strategy Resources for more examples from the video game industry and beyond.
 Subscribe to our newsletter for monthly insights, and attend an Office Hours’ event to meet our experts.